Unidos Social Innovation Centre

 Funding for grass root projects to multiply

-Successful grass root projects with proof of concept now need fast AND long-term oriented funding to multiply their impacts, for example to create permaculture train-the-trainer-programs, build educational centers and train millions of refugees.
+Successful grass root projects with proof of concept now need fast AND long-term oriented funding to multiply their impacts, for example by creating permaculture train-the-trainer-programs, building educational centers and training millions of refugees.

 Facilitating dialogues with standard setters

 Big institutional stakeholders and NGOs are not yet focusing on long-term regenerative solutions on a large scale.
-In a facilitated participatory process, they co-develop common visions and strategies, including learnings and wisdom from existing projects.
+In a facilitated participatory process, they can co-develop a common vision and strategies, as well as exchange learnings and wisdom from existing projects.

 Cultivate business models for impact investment